Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__01_37.mp3"></audio>

-Student   What’s libro in English?
+Student:   What’s *libro* in English?
-Teacher   Book.
+Teacher:   Book.

-Student   How do you spell it?
+Student:   How do you spell it?
-Teacher   B-O-O-K.
+Teacher:   B-O-O-K.